zmtcreative/gm-fancy-lists/README.md

 > [!TIP]
 > **Don't use this feature if you can avoid it!**
 >
-> It is better to separate new ordered lists with a blank line.
-Depending on this list-type change
+> **It is better to separate new ordered lists with a blank line.** Depending on this list-type change
-> feature instead of following general Commonmark list handling can lead to strange bugs in the way
+> feature parsing correctly, instead of following general Commonmark list handling syntax, can lead to
-> your Markdown is parsed, especially with roman numerals.
+> strange bugs in the way your Markdown is parsed, especially with roman numerals.
 >
 > This feature is here to (_mostly_) match the Pandoc-style handling, but it is **NOT** a perfect
 > match and thus should be avoided if possible in your Markdown files.

-### Exception With Same-Case Roman Numerals
+### Special Considerations for Type Changes with Roman Numerals

 You **CANNOT** make a list-type change if your current list type is lowercase alphabetic and you use a lowercase `i` to indicate changing to a new lowercase roman numeral ordered list.
 The parser will ignore this